Nikon D4 vs Z6 II

 Studio photographers will appreciate that the Nikon D4 (unlike the Z6 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the D4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4 was succeeded by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D4 and Z6 II can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon Z6 II Manual.

 So what conclusions can be drawn?
 Is the Nikon D4 better than the Nikon Z6 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.